LimeChain/eoslime/Readme.md

 EOS development and deployment framework based on eosjs.js.
 The framework's main purpose is to make the process of unit testing, deployment and compilation much simpler and much easier.

+You can join us on telegram - https://t.me/eoslime

 ## Installing
 ---